bigdatagenomics/mango/docs/cloud/google-cloud.rst

 Running Mango on Google Cloud
 =============================

-`Cloud Dataproc <https://cloud.google.com/dataproc/>`__ sets up the basic environment with HDFS and Spark, providing a simple environment to run Mango.
+`Cloud Dataproc <https://cloud.google.com/dataproc/>`__ sets up the basic environment with HDFS and Spark, providing a simple environment in which to run Mango.

 Commands in this section will require users to create an account on `Google Cloud <https://cloud.google.com/>`__ and  install the `gcloud cli <https://cloud.google.com/sdk/gcloud/>`__